 # Initialization if 'key' not in st.session_state: st.session_state['key'] = 'value' # Session State also supports attribute based syntax if 'key' not in st.session_state: st.session_state.key = 'value'

-Read the value of an item in Session State by passing the item to
+Read the value of an item in Session State and display it by passing to

 Update an item in Session State by assigning it a value:

 st.session_state.key = 'value2' # Attribute API st.session_state['key'] = 'value2' # Dictionary like API

 Curious about what is in Session State?
 Use